 Research Scientist (Orchid Conservation)

-Noushka Reiter manages our newly established Orchid Conservation Program, which has an exciting capacity for large-scale conservation projects.
+Noushka Reiter manages our Orchid Conservation Program, which has an exciting capacity for large-scale conservation projects.
 She works closely with community groups in both the Orchid Conservation Program and in the field to achieve tangible positive outcomes for threatened orchids.
 Noushka has a particular interest in threatened flora ecology, mycorrhizal associations and re-introductions.
 Her research focusses on the conservation of threatened flora.
 Together with various government, industry and tertiary institutions, Noushka is involved in a range of conservation projects including the ecology, propagation and re-introduction of over 20 federally threatened orchids.

 Reiter, N., Vlcek, K., O’Brien, N., Gibson, M., Pitts, D., Brown, G.R., Bower, C.C. and Phillips, R.D., 2017.
 Pollinator rarity limits reintroduction sites in an endangered sexually deceptive orchid (Caladenia hastata): implications for plants with specialized pollination systems.
 Botanical Journal of the Linnean Society, 184(1), pp.122-136.